datracka/hegaztiescuelabosque/README.md

 ## Deployment

-Website is deployed in the edge servers deno.land
+Website is deployed in the edge servers deno.com/deploy